5 minute read 12 May 2023

 Geopolitical analyst and strategist.
 Creative methodologist.
 Proud feminist.
 Passionate about generating insights to help executives make better-informed decisions.

-5 minute read 12 May 2023
+5 minute read 5 Feb 2024

 The EY Geostrategic Business Group’s monthly analysis of key geopolitical developments and their business impacts.

-In our monthly EY Geostrategic Analysis, the EY Geostrategic Business Group (GBG) provides its insights on key geopolitical developments.
+In the monthly EY Geostrategic Analysis, the EY Geostrategic Business Group (GBG) provides its insights on key geopolitical developments.
 Each issue includes our take on recent or upcoming political risk events and what they mean for global business.

 In this issue

-2. Sector in focus: Advanced semiconductors
+2. Sector in focus: Energy and resources

 Hikers explore snow-capped mountain landscape